alastairmoody-madeye/Engineering-Ladders/README.md

 # FAQs

 **What if some of the people don't meet all the points?**
 That is very normal, people are usually stronger in some areas and weaker in others.
 The framework should not be used as a checklist to promote people but instead as guidance to have meaningful career conversations.

-**What if my organization's career ladder is different?**

-Since the framework is open source, you have the opportunity to adapt it to your organization.
-Feel free to use the [chart template](charts/template.png) to define your own levels.
+**What if I disagree with the Layr Engineering Ladders?**
+The Layr Engineering Ladders is open to the entire Layr Engineering team.
+We invite all members to submit pull requests to improve it.
+Furthermore, the Layr Engineerind Ladders is in a public repository so anyone can help us improve with your perspectives.

 **When is a person ready to move to the next level?**

-Companies usually expect a person to be performing at the next level *consistently for several months* before formalizing a promotion.
+We will measure performance Telemetry through quarterly 360 degree feedback.
+We will measure training performance through assessments, certifications, skill demonstrations, etc. To level up your career at Layr your must, at a minimum, meet the training and telemetry expectations for at least one quarter.
+You must then present your case to the Coaching Team that you have successfully achieved the next scope of your chosen engineering ladder.

-**How do I collect evidence to support the discussion with my direct reports?**
+**How do I collect evidence to support the discussion with the Coaching team?**

-Different teams collect evidence in different ways.
-A recommended approach is to use a combination of:
+Layr uses Lattice to collect the necessary data :
-* 1:1 conversations
+* 1:1 updates
-* Feedback from peers and other teams
+* 360 degree feedback from peers and other teams
-* Self-evaluation
+* Quarterly Individual Development Objectives (IDO's)

+In addition to Lattice, Layr also uses tools like LinearB to collect engineering performance.
+Finally, we closely monitor team burn-down charts and individual contributions to the burndown.

 **Could the framework provide more specific examples of behavior to support each level?**
 Specific examples of behavior require knowledge about the way that the team works, the system architecture and its technology stack.
-It is recommended to allow each team to define their own examples.
+It is recommended to allow each team to define their own examples for each role.

+**Why do all the software ladders except for software stop at level 4?**
+Software engineering has many more dimensions than the other roles including programming language, front-end versus backend, cloud experience, architectural paradigms, etc.  Climbing the software ladders typically requires a masters degree and a number of certifications, all of which are difficult to achieve,  This is not to say that the other roles are not as critical to a great customer experience; it is to say that ultimately it is the software engineer's output that the customer will touch directly.

 **Why does the framework stop at level 7?**
 Levels 8 and above vary drastically from company to company.
 Organizations of different sizes tend to assign a diverse level of scope to positions so high in their structure.
+At our current size, we've determined that 7 levels is more that enough to meet the needs of Layr's customers.

 **Do you have any additional resources about the topic?**